-Enhanced Main Market Listing Requirements to Facilitate the Offering of Listed REITs and ETFs with Waqf Features
+Enhanced Main Market Listing Requirements to Facilitate the Offering of Listed REITs and ETFs with

-Bursa Malaysia's Main Market Listing Requirements were enhanced to facilitate the offering of listed Real Estate Investment Trusts (REITs) and Exchange-Traded Funds (ETFs) with waqf features.
-The enhancements were announced on 27 March 2023 and took effect on 3 April 2023.
-It complements the Guidelines on Islamic Capital Market Products and Services (ICMPS Guideline) issued by the Securities Commission Malaysia (SC) in November 2022 which expands the Waqf-Featured Fund Framework (WQ-FF Framework) to listed Islamic funds such as REITs and ETFs.
-The WQ-FF Framework was introduced in November 2020, initially applicable only for unit trusts and wholesale funds, to enable the growth of the Islamic social finance segment and signifies waqf as an important enabler in harnessing the value proposition of Islamic social finance for Sustainable and Responsible Investment (SRI) initiatives.
+Held on 19 January 2023, in Waqf Features collaboration with the Securities Bursa Malaysia's Main Market Listing Requirements were enhanced to facilitate the offering of listed Commission Malaysia (SC), Malaysia Real Estate Investment Trusts (REITs) and Exchange-Traded Funds (ETFs) with waqf features.
+The Digital Economy Corporation (MDEC), enhancements were announced on 27 March 2023 and took effect on 3 April 2023.
+It complements and Unit Peneraju Agenda the Guidelines on Islamic Capital Market Products and Services (ICMPS Guideline) issued by the Bumiputera, the dialogue served as a Securities Commission Malaysia (SC) in November 2022 which expands the Waqf-Featured Fund mini-conference aimed at highlighting Framework (WQ-FF Framework) to listed Islamic funds such as REITs and ETFs.
+The WQ-FF the value proposition of capital Framework was introduced in November 2020, initially applicable only for unit trusts and wholesale market fundraising through listing on funds, to enable the growth of the Islamic social finance segment and signifies waqf as an important Bursa Malaysia.
+The event, attended enabler in harnessing the value proposition of Islamic social finance for Sustainable and Responsible by 121 participants, particularly Investment (SRI) initiatives.